-Doctors diagnose keratoconus using advanced technology to evaluate your condition.
-An evaluation may include a test to measure the curve of the cornea (keratometry), computerized corneal mapping and other tests.
+Mayo Clinic ophthalmologists diagnose keratoconus using advanced technology to evaluate your condition.
+An evaluation may include a test to measure the curve of the cornea, called keratometry, computerized corneal mapping and other tests.

-Mayo Clinic ophthalmologists have expertise treating keratoconus with many therapies, including rigid gas permeable contact lenses, scleral contact lenses, hybrid lenses and cornea transplant.
+Mayo Clinic ophthalmologists have expertise in treating keratoconus with many therapies, including rigid, gas permeable contact lenses, scleral contact lenses, hybrid lenses, cornea transplant and corneal cross-linking.
 Treatment depends on the progression of your condition.